gatsbyjs/gatsby/docs/docs/security-in-gatsby.md

 ### Storing keys in client-side

 Sometimes in your Gatsby website, you will need display sensitive data or handle authenticated routes (e.g. a page that shows a user's orders in your ecommerce).
 Gatsby has an [Authentication Tutorial](/tutorial/authentication-tutorial) if you need assistance with setting up authentication flow.
-Use cookies to store the credentials in client-side, preferably with `SameSite` attribute listed above.
-Check out [MDN Docs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies) to further explanation about these attributes and how to configure them.
+Use cookies to store the credentials client-side, preferably with the `SameSite` attribute listed above.
+Check out [MDN Docs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies) to further understand these attributes and how to configure them.

 ## Content Security Policy (CSP)

 Content Security Policy is a security layer added in web applications to detect and prevent attacks, e.g. the XSS attack mentioned above.

 To add it to your Gatsby website, add [gatsby-plugin-csp](/packages/gatsby-plugin-csp/) to your `gatsby-config.js` with the desired configuration.
-Note that currently there is a [incompatibility issue](https://github.com/gatsbyjs/gatsby/issues/10890) between [gatsby-plugin-csp](/packages/gatsby-plugin-csp/) and [gatsby-image](/packages/gatsby-image) and other plugins that generate hashes in inline styles.
+Note that currently there is a [compatibility issue](https://github.com/gatsbyjs/gatsby/issues/10890) between [gatsby-plugin-csp](/packages/gatsby-plugin-csp/) and other plugins that generate hashes in inline styles, including [gatsby-image](/packages/gatsby-image).

 > Note that not all browsers support CSP, check [can-i-use](https://caniuse.com/#feat=mdn-http_headers_csp_content-security-policy) for more information.